Horse breeding: Foaling

 Most mares foal at night or early in the morning, and prefer to give birth alone when possible.
 Labor is rapid, often no more than 30 minutes, and from the time the feet of the foal appear to full delivery is often only about 15 to 20 minutes.
 Once the foal is born, the mare will lick the newborn foal to clean it and help blood circulation.
 In a very short time, the foal will attempt to stand and get milk from its mother.
-A foal should stand and nurse within the first hour of life.
+A foal should stand and nurse within one hour after birth.

 To create a bond with her foal, the mare licks and nuzzles the foal, enabling her to distinguish the foal from others.
 Some mares are aggressive when protecting their foals, and may attack other horses or unfamiliar humans that come near their newborns.

 After birth, a foal's navel is dipped in antiseptic to prevent infection.
 The foal is sometimes given an enema to help clear the meconium from its digestive tract.
 The newborn is monitored to ensure that it stands and nurses without difficulty.
 While most horse births happen without complications, many owners have first aid supplies prepared and a veterinarian on call in case of a birthing emergency.
 People who supervise foaling should also watch the mare to be sure that she passes the placenta in a timely fashion, and that it is complete with no fragments remaining in the uterus.
 Retained fetal membranes can cause a serious inflammatory condition (endometritis) and/or infection.
 If the placenta is not removed from the stall after it is passed, a mare will often eat it, an instinct from the wild, where blood would attract predators.